 Watch the Weekly Ad

-You can see this on your smartphone if you use the Hobby Lobby app, check the print flyer in-store or get it your mailbox, if you sign up to get that.
+You can see this on your smartphone if you use the Hobby Lobby app, check the print flyer in-store, or get it in your mailbox if you sign up to get that.
 You should!
 You’ll be the smartest Hobby Lobby customer in town because in no time you’ll be an expert on the sales cycles.

 Best Kept Secret: Tissue Paper

 I suppose it could be categorized as gift wrap, and if so, it’s my one exception to the tip above.
 Buy tissue paper at Hobby Lobby.
 The in-store selections (online, not so much) together with the prices are fabulous—yes, that great.
 Use a 40% coupon to make it even greater.